Order of Honour (Russia): Award statute

 The Order may also be conferred on foreign citizens who have performed outstanding service to improve bilateral relations with Russia.

 The Order of Honour is worn on the left side of the chest and when in the presence of other medals and orders of the Russian Federation, is situated immediately after the Order "For Naval Merit".

 Award description

 The Order is struck from silver and covered with enamels, it is shaped as a 42 mm in diameter octagonal cross enamelled in blue on its obverse except for a 2 mm wide band along its entire outer edge which remains bare silver.
 The obverse bears a white enamelled central medallion bordered by a silver laurel wreath, the medallion bears the silver state symbol of the Russian Federation.
 On the otherwise plain reverse, two rivets and the award serial number at the bottom.

 The Order of Honour is suspended by a ring through the badge's suspension loop to a standard Russian pentagonal mount covered by a 24 mm wide overlapping blue silk moiré ribbon with a 2.5 mm wide white stripe situated 5 mm from the ribbon's right edge.

 Notable recipients (partial list)

-The individuals below are recipients of the Order of Honour".
+The individuals below are recipients of the Order of Honour" in alphabetical order, sorted by surname.